What is professional indemnity insurance?

 What do I need to know?

-The problem with professional indemnity insurance is that it's complicated.
+The problem with PI insurance is that it's complicated.
 Worthwhile, yes, but complicated.
 It's unlikely you have the time or the inclination to find out what's what.

 Thankfully, you don't have to be an insurance know-it-all.
 You just need to know someone who is.